KosinskiLab/AlphaPulldownSnakemake/README.md

 - `--use-singularity`: Enables the use of Singularity containers.
 This allows for reproducibility and isolation of the pipeline environment.

 - `--singularity-args`: Specifies arguments passed directly to Singularity.
 In the provided example:
   - `-B /scratch:/scratch` and `-B /g/kosinski:/g/kosinski`: These are bind mount points.
-They make directories from your host system accessible within the Singularity container.
+They make directories from your host system accessible within the Singularity container. `--nv` ensures the container can make use of the hosts GPUs.

 - `--profile name_of_your_profile`: Specifies the Snakemake profile to use (e.g., the SLURM profile you set up for cluster execution).